JetBrains/kotlin-web-site/pages/docs/tutorials/native/memory-management.md

 ### Automatic Reference Counting

 With [Automatic Reference Counting or ARC](https://en.wikipedia.org/wiki/Automatic_Reference_Counting), the compiler takes care of handling memory management for us.
-It does so by keeping count to the number of references there are to a specific object.
+It does so by keeping count of the number of references there are to a specific object.
 When the count reaches zero, the object can be deallocated..
 Example of languages using ARC are Objective C and Swift amongst others.

 ### Strong and Weak References